CURE FAQs: Frequently Asked Questions

 • However, if there is other evidence of insulin resistance that does not require a visit to the lab, we can skip this step.
 Clues are seen in levels of nonoptimal HbA1c, glucose, triglycerides above 100, low HDL, and presence of small dense LDL (Pattern B).

-The earliest detection for insulin resistance can be measured through body composition testing.
-At the CureCenter, we use the InBody 570, a device that can monitor insulin resistance response to changes in diet.
+• The earliest indication for insulin resistance can be measured through body composition testing.
+We use the InBody 570, a device that can monitor insulin resistance response to changes in diet.
 Reducing insulin resistance is generally healthy for everyone, regardless of risk.

 • Homocysteine: Elevation increases risk of: